Ruban2205/Machine_learning_fundamentals/README.md

 ## 📄 License

-The contents of this repository are licensed under the MIT LICENCE.
+The contents of this repository are licensed under the MIT LICENSE.
 Feel free to use and modify the materials for educational or personal purposes.
-See [LICENCE](/LICENCE) for more details.
+See [LICENSE](/LICENSE) for more details.

 ## 🙏 Acknowledgments